rcompt/rcompt.github.io/_posts/2018-10-02-Research Projects.md

 ### Ecology of Social Roles

 Social roles typically are defined in relational terms, with this in mind it is needed to understand the social influence that roles have on each other.
 This work is expanding upon simple role differences by examining a community as an ecology through social network analysis and graphical modeling.
 Two approaches my work is taking is that of user-community interaction and smaller dyadic interactions between two users.
-I further expanded this work to examine substructures (Graphlets) that exist within the larger community network.
+I further expanded this work to examine substructures called (Graphlets)[https://en.wikipedia.org/wiki/Graphlets] that exist within the larger community network.
 I believe such substructures can measure the collaborative nature of small-groups.

 ### Success of Social Role Behaviors